cwells/franz/README.md

 It's also my first attempt at language design, and this language will try to implement a particular set of features I'd like to see in real languages.
+This exercise is about language design, not language performance.

 One thing to note is that Franz is whitespace-sensitive in that you must have whitespace around tokens. e.g. `a - 1` is subtraction, whereas `a-1` is a variable or function named "a-1".
 This restriction allows